justinglow/home-assistant-config/README.md

 * Amazon Echo
 * Amazon Echo dot

+## Presence detection
+* Google Nexus 5X (2)
+* Owntracks via MQTT (CloudMQTT)

 # Automations

+## Lights

 * Turn on outside lights at sunset
   - If cloud cover is over 75%, turn them on 2.5 hours before sunset (because it's darker)
   - If cloud cover is under 75%, turn them on only 30 minutes before sunset (because it's brighter)
-* Simplisafe alarm-controlled automations
+  - Turn on morning light scene at sunrise
+* Turn all lights on when wife and kids leave for school
+* Turn on evening light scene at 4:30 PM every day
+* Turn off all lights at midnight

+## Security
-  - Disarm the alarm every morning at 6:45 AM, turn on morning light scene
+* Disarm the alarm every morning at 6:45 AM, turn on morning light scene
-  - When alarm is manually armed at night, turn on nighttime light scene
+* When alarm is manually armed at night, turn on nighttime light scene
-  - If alarm siren is activated, flash all controlled lights in house once per second until disarmed
+* If alarm siren is activated, flash all controlled lights in house once per second until disarmed
+* Send mobile alert when garage door opens

+# Media

 * When Apple TV is playing, trigger media light scene
 * When Apple TV is paused, trigger media-paused light scene